Prajnaparamita of Java

-Prajñāpāramitā of Java refer to a famous depiction of Bodhisattvadevi Prajñāpāramitā, originated from 13th century Singhasari, East Java, Indonesia.
-The statue is of great aesthetical and historical value, and is considered as the masterpiece of classical Hindu-Buddhist art of ancient Java.
-Today, the statue is one of the prized collection of the National Museum of Indonesia, Jakarta.
+Prajñāpāramitā of Java refers to a famous depiction of Bodhisattva Prajñāpāramitā Devi, originating from 13th century Singhasari, East Java, Indonesia.
+The statue is of great aesthetic and historical value, and is considered to be a masterpiece of classical Hindu-Buddhist art of ancient Java.
+Today, the statue is in the collection of the National Museum of Indonesia, Jakarta.

 Description

 The statue of Prajnaparamita of East Java is probably the most famous depiction of the goddess of transcendental wisdom.
-The serene expression and meditative pose and gesture suggest peace and wisdom, in contrast with rich and intricate jewelry and decorations.
+The serene expression and meditative pose and gesture suggest peace and wisdom, in contrast with her rich and intricate jewelry and decorations.
 The goddess is in a perfect lotus meditative position called vajrasana posture, sitting on a double lotus cushion called padmasana (lotus pedestal) on top of a square base.
 The statue sits before a carved stela.
-The statue was made of light gray andesite stone measuring a height of 126 cm, width 55 cm and thickness 55 cm.
+The statue is made of light gray andesite stone measuring a height of 126 cm, width 55 cm and thickness 55 cm.

 The goddess performs dharmachakra-mudra (the mudra symbolizing turning the wheel of dharma).
-Her left arm is placed around an utpala (blue lotus), on top of which sits her attribute; the lontar palm leaf book Prajnaparamita Sutra.
+Her left arm is placed around an utpala (blue lotus), on top of which sits her attribute: the lontar palm leaf book Prajnaparamita Sutra.
 The head and face are perfectly chiseled, with downcast eyes and forehead urna.
 The goddess wears her hair high, arranged in a Jatamakuta crown.
 Behind her head radiates prabhamandala, a halo or aura of light to suggest a divinity that has reached the highest wisdom.

 The statue was discovered in almost perfect condition in the Cungkup Putri ruins near Singhasari temple, Malang, East Java.
 Local tradition links the statue to Queen Ken Dedes the first queen of Singhasari, probably as a deified portrayal of the queen.
 Another opinion links the statue with Queen Gayatri Rajapatni, the consort of Kertarajasa the first king of Majapahit.